This Is Exactly How to Save Some Money on Your Expensive Car Insurance

 2. After about two minutes of questions, it’s time to compare.
 The Zebra gives you an “Insurability Score,” which is similar to your credit score except it’s for car insurance, and it teaches you how to get better rates.
 The site also gives you different options for coverage.

 When you’re ready to consider your options and select a quote, you can also receive a phone call from The Zebra for additional support.

 A nice representative (a real, live human) on the line asks if you want to speak with a specialist.
 If you’re truly interested in car insurance and want to ask all the questions, this could be the perfect time.

 Otherwise, just keep shoppin’ around and weighing options through The Zebra.

 You’re probably overpaying for car insurance.
 And how would you know, really?

 Have you shopped around lately?
-Have you compared rates from the 20 largest auto insurers that do business in California?
+Have you compared rates from the largest auto insurers in your state?
 That sounds kind of difficult and time-consuming, doesn’t it?

 Fortunately, a service called Gabi will do it for you.
 And you don’t even have to fill out any forms.

 Once you link your insurance account to Gabi, it will: